acklenx/jsbattle/docs/manual/bundled_tanks.md

 ### Strategy

 Moving through the battlefield searching for the enemy.
-It turns every time when hitting a wall and keep going. **Crawler** is not actively scanning for enemies however, when it spots a target in front of the radar, it will shoot.
+It turns every time it hits a wall and then keeps going. **Crawler** is not actively scanning for enemies; however, when it spots a target in front of the radar, it will shoot.

 ### Source Code